 Through a partnership with the City of Ottawa, SNC is administering a fourth year of the program to assist landowners within the City of Ottawa, affected by the Emerald Ash Borer (EAB) on private property.
 Cost-share funding will support the removal of infected Ash tree(s) and replacement with native tree(s).

 Complete applications must include all of the following:

-- All sections (excepting Section 6) must be complete and signed by the applicant.
+- All sections (except Section 6) must be complete and signed by the applicant.

 - Section 6 must be completed and signed by your certified arborist or registered professional forester.